INDUSTRIAL CHEMICALS – POSSIBLE CARCINOGEN (IARC 2B)

 Occupational Exposures Overview

-CAREX Canada estimates that approximately 8,500 Canadians are exposed to naphthalene in their workplaces.
-The largest industrial groups exposed are in alumina/aluminum production and processing, petroleum and coal products manufacturing, and wood preservation.
+CAREX Canada estimates that approximately 6,700 Canadians are exposed to naphthalene in their workplaces.
+The largest industrial groups exposed are petroleum and coal products manufacturing, alumina and aluminum production and processing, and sawmills and wood preservation, foundries, and basic chemical manufacturing.
 Other industries that may be exposed to naphthalene include coal tar and coke industries, as well as construction industries (paving and roofing).

-The largest occupational groups exposed to naphthalene are petroleum gas and chemical process operators, followed by machine operators in mineral and metal processing, and labourers in mineral and metal processing.
-Other workers may be exposed while producing mothballs, grinding wheels, and working with petroleum products, especially jet fuels.[47,48]
+The largest occupational groups exposed to naphthalene are machine operators in mineral and metal processing, central control and process operators in petroleum, gas and chemical processing, material handlers, and labourers in mineral and metal processing.
+Other workers may be exposed while producing mothballs, grinding wheels, and working with petroleum products, especially jet fuels.[43,44]

 For more information, see the occupational exposure estimate for naphthalene.